Geothermal power: Resources

 Estimates of the electricity generating potential of geothermal energy vary from 35 to 2000 GW depending on the scale of investments.
 This does not include non-electric heat recovered by co-generation, geothermal heat pumps and other direct use.
 A 2006 report by the Massachusetts Institute of Technology (MIT) that included the potential of enhanced geothermal systems estimated that investing US$1 billion in research and development over 15 years would allow the creation of 100 GW of electrical generating capacity by 2050 in the United States alone.
 The MIT report estimated that over 200E9 TJ would be extractable, with the potential to increase this to over 2,000 ZJ with technology improvements – sufficient to provide all the world's present energy needs for several millennia.

 At present, geothermal wells are rarely more than 3 km deep.
 Upper estimates of geothermal resources assume wells as deep as 10 km.
 Drilling near this depth is now possible in the petroleum industry, although it is an expensive process.
 The deepest research well in the world, the Kola Superdeep Borehole (KSDB-3), is 12.261 km deep.

 Wells drilled to depths greater than 4 km generally incur drilling costs in the tens of millions of dollars.
 The technological challenges are to drill wide bores at low cost and to break larger volumes of rock.

 Geothermal power is considered to be sustainable because the heat extraction is small compared to the Earth's heat content, but extraction must still be monitored to avoid local depletion.
 Although geothermal sites are capable of providing heat for many decades, individual wells may cool down or run out of water.
 The three oldest sites, at Larderello, Wairakei, and the Geysers have all reduced production from their peaks.
 It is not clear whether these stations extracted energy faster than it was replenished from greater depths, or whether the aquifers supplying them are being depleted.
 If production is reduced, and water is reinjected, these wells could theoretically recover their full potential.
 Such mitigation strategies have already been implemented at some sites.
-The long-term sustainability of geothermal energy has been demonstrated at the Lardarello field in Italy since 1913, at the Wairakei field in New Zealand since 1958, and at the Geysers field in California since 1960.
+The long-term sustainability of geothermal energy has been demonstrated at the Larderello field in Italy since 1913, at the Wairakei field in New Zealand since 1958, and at the Geysers field in California since 1960.